 What can men do alternatively?

-In both these systems of medicine, we look for root causes of infertility, causes that may be outside the box of conventional medicine, but are nonetheless real.
+In both these systems of medicine, we look for root causes of infertility that may be outside the box of conventional medicine.

 Diet and Nutrient Repletion

 Diet and nutrition are key for optimal sperm production.
 This researcher writes:

 For optimum nutrition it is necessary to remove grains, processed foods, sugars and starches from the diet, and obtain necessary carbohydrates from vegetables, some fruits and starchy sources like sweet potatoes and squash.
 The healthy fats in the diet especially from sources like coconuts, coconut oil, olives and olive oil, butter, grass-fed meats, eggs, avocado and nuts need to be increased.
 Proteins especially from grass fed meats, eggs, and nuts are also helpful.
 There is a need to eat vegetables, especially green leafy varieties and to avoid processed dairy products.”

 Keep in mind that even with the above dietary recommendations, it’s possible to have nutrient deficiencies that affect sperm.

 This paper summarizes the nutrients that affect sperm: calcium, magnesium, chromium, zinc, vitamin B12, folic acid, inositol (B8), vitamin B6, selenium, and manganese.
 In particular, zinc and folic acid, vitamin B12, vitamin D, and folate correlate low levels of inferior sperm and semen.